jerudolph13/big_data_samp/README.md

 Step 1.
-Set up data for analysis
+Set up data for analysis using samp_1_data.R

 Step 2.
 Run the analyses: